-The Advanced Standing (LPN to RN) applicant must meet the same admission requirements listed above.
+The Advanced Standing (LPN to RN) applicant must meet the same admission requirements listed under Admission Requirements for All Nursing Applicants.
 The LPN to RN applicant is not required to take the Preadmission Tests.
 However, if the LPN to RN applicant has not successfully completed the prerequisites biology, chemistry, and algebra within five years prior to applying to the nursing program, the LPN to RN applicant may demonstrate currency in these prerequisites by scoring at least at the 45th program percentile on Math, Science, Reading and English of the Nursing Preadmission Test or by successful completion of BIO 101, CHM 125, and MTE 1-4.
 The LPN to RN applicant must complete ITE 115 within the last five years or successfully complete the IC3 computer competency test prior to applying to the nursing program.
 The LPN to RN applicant must demonstrate application of knowledge of basic nursing concepts through performance on a standardized nursing achievement test.
-These tests are administered in the LPN to RN Transition Course.
 Applicant is responsible for the cost of the tests.
 Successful completion of the achievement test does NOT guarantee admission into the 200 level nursing program courses.

 LPN to RN applicants must complete NUR 100, NUR 226, and NUR 115 within eighteen months prior to admission to program.
 LPN to RN applicants should complete the majority of general education courses in the associate degree prior to applying for admission with advanced standing into 200 level nursing courses.
 Applications for LPN to RN AAS nursing program are due by April 1 or November 1.
 Upon meeting all admission criteria, applicants’ transcripts and nursing test scores will be evaluated to determine readiness and priority for admission.
 The number of qualified LPN to RNs offered admission is contingent upon space available in classroom, nursing laboratory, the program’s access to sufficient clinical spaces in the region’s healthcare settings, and the number of qualified nursing faculty.